 Astronomers rarely use the term “Blood Moon.”
 When they do, they are usually using it as an alternate name for the Hunter’s Moon, the full moon that follows the Harvest Moon, usually in late October.
+Why?
 The Hunter’s Moon, like the Harvest Moon, rises slowly on autumn evenings so that it shines through a thick layer of the Earth’s atmosphere, and is colored red by what those who study the atmosphere call Raleigh scattering as well as smog and air pollution.

 “During a total lunar eclipse, white sunlight hitting the atmosphere on the sides of the Earth gets absorbed and then radiated out (scattered).
 Blue-colored light is most affected,” NASA officials wrote online.
 “That is, the atmosphere filters out (scatters away) most of the blue-colored light.
 What’s left over is the orange- and red-colored light.”

 So a Moon turning red is nothing to fear.
 The only thing that happens during a lunar eclipse is that the Moon spends a couple of hours passing through the Earth’s shadow, hardly something to be concerned about.

 While we now have a clear understanding of much of what’s going on in the sky, people once routinely believed that astronomical events such as eclipses and comets were harbingers of disaster and doom.